menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 **To modify a failover relationship, do one of the following**:

-1. Go to the :guilabel:`Service Management` tab on the **Admin** page, select the server containing the relationship you want to modify, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the Row :guilabel:`...` menu.
+1. Go to the :guilabel:`Service Management` tab on the **Admin** page, select the server containing the relationship you want to modify, and then select :guilabel:`Manage failover` either on the :guilabel:`Action` or the Row :guilabel:`...` menu.
 2. Select the relevant relationship, and then select :guilabel:`Edit` on the Row :guilabel:`...` menu.
 3. Make the desired changes and select :guilabel:`Save`.